7Luciel7/7Luciel7/README.md

 — I'm still remaking strwpage!
 Will dedicate this to Sae and Kris!

-— Talk to me!
-I'm not good at conversation and will mostly just respond back to you!
+— I'm not good at conversation and will mostly just respond back to you!

-— The way u respond will depend on my social battery but I'll never be mean!
+— The way i respond will depend on my social battery but I'll never be mean!

 — Mysme fan do int! yayy!!!